vendelieu/ktor-sample/README.md

 - **Query Parameter**: `counter` (the name of the counter to increment)
 - **Responses**:
     - `200 OK`: When the counter exists and is incremented.
 Response body includes the new value.
-    - `204 No Content`: When the counter does not exist.
+    - `422 UnprocessableEntity`: When the counter does not exist.

 ### `DELETE /Delete`